 The meats:

 1. Cut and wash the meat with sour orange or lemon juice.
-Season with oregano, garlic, onion, salt and pepper to taste or with dominican seasoning and let marinate at least 30 minutes.
+Season with oregano, garlic, onion, salt, and pepper to taste or with Dominican seasoning and let marinate for at least 30 minutes.

 3. Cook the remaining meats separately and in the same way as the chicken, striving to keep each one with enough broth.
 Reserve.
-If you use smoked pork chop, season with a bit of sour orange and ground oregano and fry.
-There is no need to season the sausage, just chop into 2-3 inch pieces and also fry.
+If you use smoked pork chop, season with a bit of bitter orange and ground oregano and fry.
+There is no need to season the sausage, just chop it into 2–3-inch pieces and also fry.
 Reserve.

-5. In large pot or two medium-sized pots place 5 quarts of water, add salt to taste and reserve the other liter of water to add later if needed.
-Once water begins to boil add the two chicken or beef bouillons, plantains, yautias, corn, onion blended with a bit of water, green pepper, half of the auyama, cilantro and culantro.
-When the plantains, yautias, have tenderized a little, add the remaining vegetables and the meats with its broth, reserving the sausage and other half of pumpkin (auyama) for later.
+5. In large pot or two medium-sized pots place 5 quarts of water, add salt to taste, and reserve the other liter of water to add later if needed.
+Once the water begins to boil add the two chicken or beef bouillons, plantains, yautias, corn, and onion blended with a bit of water, green pepper, half of the auyama, cilantro, and culantro.
+When the plantains, yautias, have tenderized a little, add the remaining vegetables and the meats with its broth, reserving the sausage and the other half of pumpkin (auyama) for later.

 Yield: Makes approximately 15 servings

-a) If you like, you can cook the meat the day before and store them in the refrigerator.
+a) If you like, you can cook the meat the day before and store it in the refrigerator.
 This will save you time and make preparing this dish a lot easier.

-b) If some tubers vegetables become tender too fast, you can remove them from the pot and set aside until the sancocho is almost done.
-You can then return them to broth to heat minutes before removing from fire.
+b) If some tuber vegetables become tender too fast, you can remove them from the pot and set aside until the sancocho is almost done.
+You can then return them to the broth to heat for minutes before removing the pot from the fire.

-c) If you have left over sancocho and you would like to warm it up later or the following day but find that it has thickened a lot, boil some water with a little salt in separate pot and then add the necessary amount to the pot of stew.
+c) If you have leftover sancocho and you would like to warm it up later or the following day but find that it has thickened a lot, boil some water with a little salt in a separate pot and then add the necessary amount to the pot of stew.
 Cook until heated completely and has your preferred consistency.